A little bit about me

 I am a fully qualified humanistic and integrative counsellor and

-psychotherapist based in Nottingham, and have been working in the field of mental health wellbeing for the last five years.
+psychotherapist based in Nottingham, and have been working in the field of mental health wellbeing for the last six years.

 I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) adhering to their guidelines, and am committed to 'continued professional development'.
 As part of my training, I undertook three years of personal therapy to understand the process first hand and to gain greater awareness and understanding of myself in order to help my clients better.

 A humanistic and integrative approach

 A Humanistic approach focuses on the client as a whole.
 It encourages a client to think about their feelings focusing on self-development, growth and responsibilities that seek to help a client recognise their strengths, creativity and choice in the 'here and now'.
 It is based on the belief we all naturally gravitate towards goodness, recognising that difficult life experiences may temporarily block our ability to reach our potential, but with the right support, we all have the ability to achieve our goals.